-Project Leaders need to submit the items detailed below, which will be reviewed by EIT Community for content and compliance.
+Project Leaders need to submit the items detailed below, which will be reviewed by EIT Urban Mobility for content and compliance.

 - Deliverables: Project Leaders need to submit deliverables according to the work plan and due dates.
-Project Leaders should use the deliverable templates available in grant management system to ensure compliance with EIT/EU branding requirements. - KPIs: Although KPIs may be achieved throughout the year, Project Leaders need to ensure they report KPI achievements before each interim review and at the end of the project implementation.
-KPI achievements need to be submitted together with related supporting documents. - Outputs: There is no need to submit the achievements of the project outputs in grant management system.
-Outputs are reported in the Project Final Performance Report (see bullet point below). - Project Final Performance Report: The Project Final Performance Report is submitted in grant management system by the Project Leader via an online form.
+Project Leaders should use the deliverable templates available in PLAZA to ensure compliance with EIT/EU branding requirements. - KPIs: Although KPIs may be achieved throughout the year, Project Leaders need to ensure they report KPI achievements before each interim review and at the end of the project implementation.
+KPI achievements need to be submitted together with related supporting documents. - Outputs: There is no need to submit the achievements of the project outputs in PLAZA.
+Outputs are reported in the Project Final Performance Report (see bullet point below). - Project Final Performance Report: The Project Final Performance Report is submitted in PLAZA by the Project Leader via an online form.
 The report assesses different aspects of the project, including explaining achievements, deviations, and corresponding justifications.
-The report covers Outputs, KPIs, Deliverables, FSM, etc.
+The report covers Outputs, KPIs, Deliverables, FSM, etc. - Use of Resources Report: The Use of Resources Report is submitted in PLAZA by the Project Leader via an online form as a preparation for the performance review.
+The report provides for justifications for cost deviations (overspending or underspending) at project level, and also explaining any changes of cost category if applicable, according to the provisions outlined in Section 5.
+The report is based on the total project budget (i.e. 100% of the incurred costs must be reported, not only the part covered by the EIT funding).